LivInTheLookingGlass/Thue-Morse/README.rst

 ignored.
 It will always return the Z3Py function representation of this definition, allowing for easy comparisons in the test suite.
 Artifacts generated from this will be stored in the ``prover/`` directory.

+Note that some implementations are *not* infinite generators.
+This is due to how sympy manages precision.
+The same formula in sympy will accumulate error terms that it will not in Mathematica, where those definitions are primarily tested.

 Required Dependencies
 ---------------------